FarahEl-Banna/Spotify-Artist-Search/README.md

 ## Getting Started
 Follow these instructions to run the project locally:

-Clone this repository:
+Clone this repository from the master branch: https://github.com/FarahEl-Banna/Spotify-Artist-Search.git
-https://github.com/FarahEl-Banna/Spotify-Artist-Search.git

-Navigate to the project directory: cd spotify_artist_search
+Navigate to the project directory: cd spotify-artist-search-master

 Install the dependencies:
 npm install